What is “the Border League”

 The race series comprises four race mornings during the winter months on each day of which 4 children’s age categories are competed split between boys and girls (ie 8 children’s races in total).

-Please contact Paul or Alex to state your availability, we will shortly be publishing declarations here
+Please contact Paul or Alex to state your availability, declarations so far here

 When and where does it take place

-- Sunday 5th November 2017 at Lightwater Country Park GU18 5RG Map and Details here
+- Sunday 5th November 2017 at Lightwater Country Park GU18 5RG Results here

 - Sunday 4th February 2018 Guildford Stoke Park (opposite Spectrum) hosted by YAC and GGAC